 Our Current Portfolio

 Together with our donors, we have made 26 loans totaling over $26 million.
-Read the latest in our Bay Area Community Impact Fund: Making a Difference in 2020 update.
+Read the latest in our Bay Area Community Impact Fund 2022 Report: Expanding Our Impact Investments.

 Read stories about the fund’s borrowers and their impact.